Part 6 -

 Impact in the West Bank

-For artists in the West Bank who are not going through this genocide, they still have their own system of apartheid filled with repression.
+For artists in the West Bank who have not gone through this genocide, they still have had to continue to deal with their own system of apartheid filled with repression.
 Yet the pain they feel for their fellow Palestinians have placed a heavy weight on their hearts.
-Sliman Mansour – who remains in the West Bank – has said his work has taken a hit in the past year.
+Sliman Mansour – who remains in the West Bank – has said his work has taken a hit after the genocide began.

 “Many artists, myself included, are unsure of what to do at this moment.
 I can say this is the most challenging period I’ve ever experienced.
 As an artist living under occupation, not knowing what to do is incredibly difficult.
 Our work and production have significantly decreased, but for now, we continue to try, hoping that change will come through persistence.”

 Within the first year after the genocide began, there were over 11,000 Palestinians arrested in the West Bank.
-Another 4,500 have been displaced.
-The conditions have continued to worsen for everyday life, even more dramatically than before, for people of all ages.
+The conditions continued to worsen for everyday life, even more dramatically than before, for people of all ages.

 Local journalist Mariam Barghouti said in November 2024: “We are so heavily surveilled in the West Bank.
 From drones to at least five cameras at every junction, infiltration to our phones, to settlers controlling Palestinian movement.
 Israeli soldiers are always stationed at the edges of every single village or town in the West Bank with guns and watchtowers.
 Every move is watched… It’s truly like a big torture camp, and the prisons are our own homes.”